 Winners of Innovacorp’s Accelerate Program (excluding global stream participants) and CleanTech Development Program are ineligible to apply to Sprint with the same product, but may apply with a different product and a different company.
 Companies that have raised more than $25,000 in equity investment from Innovacorp are also ineligible.

 How do I enter?

-Entering is easy.
-Applicants are asked to simply complete the Microsoft Word APPLICATION FORM, answering the questions in the boxes provided, and upload their submissions online by Monday, January 6, 2020, at 11:59 pm AST.
+Sprint is now closed for submissions.
+Entering was easy.
+Applicants were asked to simply complete the Microsoft Word APPLICATION FORM, answering the questions in the boxes provided, and upload their submissions online by Monday, January 6, 2020, at 11:59 pm AST.

 Please note that Innovacorp is unable to accommodate updates once summaries are submitted.